Current divider in parallel resistors

 IR2 = V/R2 = 20/10 = 2 Amperes.

-To check, we simply add the current that flows on each resistor and we must obtain the total current.
+To check, we simply add the current that flows on each resistor to obtain the total current.

 Total Current = IR1+IR2 = 4 amps + 2 amps = 6 amps.